sampsaoinonen/TiRa-RouteOptimizer/documentation/implementation.md

 - **Best practices**: what to test for improved test coverage, how handle integration between frontend and backend components. etc.
 - **Bug finding**: Guidance on resolving issues mainly caused by type errors
 - **Available technologies**: Suggestions on different available technologies and their pros and cons(helped pick **Leaflet**, **OSMnx**)
-- **To explain**: To simplify parts of difficult scientific texts like in [fringe](https://webdocs.cs.ualberta.ca/~holte/Publications/fringe.pdf) and explain code/algorithms with comments and examples.
+- **To simplify and explain**: To simplify parts of difficult scientific texts like in [fringe](https://webdocs.cs.ualberta.ca/~holte/Publications/fringe.pdf) and explain code/algorithms with comments and examples.